Mod Guidelines

 A mod found breaking any of these rules will be rejected unconditionally from the index, as well as very likely leading to a total and permanent ban from posting on the index and a removal of all existing mods on the index.

-Please note that a mod purposefully altering the experience of specific users (such as making gameplay unplayable) is considered malware, regardless of the users in question.
-This specific form of malware is unlikely to lead to an index-wide ban, though that depends on the gravity of the situation.
+Please note that a mod purposefully altering the experience of specific users (such as making gameplay unplayable) and mods harrassing specific people and/or their work is considered malware, regardless of the users in question, unless those users have personally consented to it.
+This specific form of malware is unlikely to lead to an index-wide ban and will just get the mod delisted, though that depends on the gravity of the situation.

 Other rules